 If you're planning to open a restaurant establishment (i.e. food service use), your project will require a Building Permit Application.
-A restaurant's nature, size, and seating can all affect how it will be regulated.
-In some zoning districts restaurants/food service uses are categorized simply as retail businesses and are not treated differently from other retail uses, while in other districts the definitions for restaurants/food services uses are more complicated and diverse, and are therefore regulated differently.
-When planning your project you will need to consider these, and a number of other important regulations, and depending on the scope of work and zoning district of the property, your project may also require Neighborhood Notification and several accompanying Pre-Application steps.
+A restaurant’s location, size, and number of other locations can all affect how it will be regulated.
+In some downtown commercial zoning districts restaurant uses are categorized simply as retail businesses and are not treated differently from other retail uses, while in other districts the definitions for restaurants uses are regulated specifically.
+When planning your project you will need to consider these, and a number of other important regulations.
+Your project may also require Neighborhood Notification and several accompanying Pre-Application steps.
 (See Understanding What's Allowed below.)

 Got permitting questions?